armoniax/amax.cdt/docs/03_command-reference/amax-ld.md

 ---
-content_title: eosio-ld tool
+content_title: amax-ld tool
 ---

-The eosio-ld tool is a the custom web assembly linker for EOSIO platform smart contracts.
+The amax-ld tool is a the custom web assembly linker for EOSIO platform smart contracts.

 ```
-USAGE: eosio-ld [options] <input file> ...
+USAGE: amax-ld [options] <input file> ...

 OPTIONS: